Pooping more than usual can be caused by many factors. It’s not usually a cause for concern unless you have other symptoms.

 7. Celiac disease

-Other than excessive pooping, Celiac disease can cause or occur alongside other uncomfortable symptoms including:
+Other than excessive pooping and diarrhea, celiac disease can cause or occur alongside other uncomfortable symptoms, including:

 8. Crohn’s disease